-You can use books to discuss with your little one stages in their development, like potty training and starting nursery school, in an non threatening way.
+You can use books to discuss with your little one stages in their development, like potty training and starting nursery school, in a non-threatening way.

 Books are a fun way to learn about the world, emotions, science and fantasy as they develop your child’s imagination!

-In fact their benefits are endless.
+In fact, their benefits are endless!

 So when do you start and what are the best books for your baby and what are the benefits of starting early?

 Reading will also develop their listening and memory skills as well as giving them vital information about the world around them.

 Boosts Brain Power

 It has also been proven that babies that were read to as newborns have a larger vocabulary and more advanced maths skills than children that were not introduced to books so early on.

 Focusing on simple shapes, letters and colours over the first 3 months will help your young baby start to recognise and differentiate between the different images they see.

 As they get older they will be able to learn about the emotions of the characters in the books you are reading to them by the intonation of your voice and learn about sadness, concern, joy and happiness.

 When you are reading to your baby they feel close to you and safe while listening to your voice and this will continue to be the case as they grow.

-Even newborn babies can benefit from simple books that introduce them to shapes, shade and light, textures and sounds.
-As they grow, babies will delight in books that have bright colours, that crinkle and squeak.
-Later on they will have favourite stories that they will want you to read again and again and delight in the surprise and anticipation or a story as if it was the first time they have heard it.
-They will also love to start telling the story with you as although they cannot technically read as yet, they will want to finish sentences for you and fill in the missing words.
+Later on, they will have favourite stories that they will want you to read again and again and delight in the surprise and anticipation of a story as if it was the first time they have heard it.

 Be sure to check out my post on my top baby books to know what books I recommend to get your library started!